Devihem/Devihem/README.md

 -  📫 You can get in touch with me by email at: i.stoyanov.tech@gmail.com and [Facebook](https://www.facebook.com/Devihem7)

-- ⛰️ Loving to be in the nature, quiet and relaxing.
-Hiking & Camping.
+- ⛰️ Loving to be in the nature.
+Relax, Hiking and Camping.

 - (update...)